1966 Arizona Wildcats baseball team

 The 1966 Arizona Wildcats baseball team represented the University of Arizona in the 1966 NCAA University Division baseball season.
 The Wildcats played their home games at UA Field.
 The team was coached by Frank Sancet in his 17th year at Arizona.

-The Wildcats won the District VII Playoff to advanced to the College World Series, where they were defeated by the Southern California Trojans.
+The Wildcats won the District VII Playoff to advance to the College World Series, where they were defeated by the Southern California Trojans.